SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Introduction

 * When properly set up in your merchant/webshop site and the payer starts the purchase process in your merchant/webshop site, you need to make a POST request towards PayEx with your Purchase information.
 This will generate a payment object with a unique paymentID.
 You either receive a redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect][reditect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View] in an iFrame;  so that she can enter credit card details in a secure PayEx hosted environment.
+* You need to [redirect][redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an iFrame;  so that she can enter credit card details in a secure PayEx hosted environment.
 * PayEx will handle 3D-secure authentication when this is required.
 * PayEx will redirect the payer's browser to - or display directly in  the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 * When you detect that the payer reach your completeUrl , you need to do a `GET` request, containing the paymentID generated in the first step, to receive the state of the transaction.